Spider-Man: Fictional character biography

-Peter then stopped another nefarious plan, this time put forward by the Jackal.
-After the events of "Go Down Swinging," Peter's life was plagued with problems on both sides.
-As Spider-Man, Mayor Fisk publicly supported him, condemning all other vigilantes in order to isolate him from his superhero peers.
-As Peter Parker, his academic credentials were revoked after being accused of plagiarizing his doctoral dissertation from Octavius, resulting in his firing from the Daily Bugle.
-On the other hand, Peter became romantically involved again with Mary Jane.
-For a brief time, Peter Parker and Spider-Man were split into separate beings due to an accident involving the reverse-engineered Isotope Genome Accelerator.
-Peter eventually managed to reverse the process, and merge his two halves back together before the side-effects could worsen and result in their death.
+Peter then stops a nefarious plan put forward by the Jackal.
+Peter's life is plagued with problems on both sides.
+As Spider-Man, Mayor Fisk publicly supports him, condemning all other vigilantes in order to isolate him from his superhero peers.
+As Peter Parker, his academic credentials are revoked after accusations of plagiarizing his doctoral dissertation from Octavius, resulting in Peter being fired from the Daily Bugle.
+Subsequently, Peter again became romantically involved with Mary Jane.
+Briefly, Peter Parker and Spider-Man split into separate beings due to an accident involving the reverse-engineered Isotope Genome Accelerator.
+Peter eventually manages to reverse the process, and merges his two halves back together before the side-effects worsen and result in their death.

-2020s

 Kindred uses the resurrected Sin-Eater's sins to possess Miles Morales, Spider-Gwen, Spider-Woman, Anya Corazon, and Julia Carpenter.
 Doctor Strange, who manages to restrain a possessed Silk, agrees to help Spider-Man.
-However, Peter dies when fighting Kindred.
-While dead, Peter's consciousness remembered the fateful day of the start of One More Day; Kindred is willing to resurrect Peter.
+However, Peter dies when fighting Kindred, but Kindred is willing to resurrect Peter.

 Personality and themes

 Sally Kempton for the Village Voice opined in 1965 that "Spider-Man has a terrible identity problem, a marked inferiority complex, and a fear of women.
-He is anti-social, castration-ridden, racked with Oedipal guilt, and accident-prone ... [a] functioning neurotic".
+He is antisocial, castration-ridden, racked with Oedipal guilt, and accident-prone ... [a] functioning neurotic".
+Spider-Man's writers often describe him as an everyman who stands in from the average reader; however, he is also characterized it has also been argued that he is one of the first nerd heroes.
+Comics scholar Phillip Lamarr Cunningham says that "[Peter] Parker arguably epitomizes the conflation of everyman and nerd better than any popular culture figure."
 Agonizing over his choices, always attempting to do right, he is nonetheless viewed with suspicion by the authorities, who seem unsure as to whether he is a helpful vigilante or a clever criminal.